The Caribbean's Premier Career Network

 Course Delivery Assistant

-Job SummaryApplications are invited for the post of Course Delivery Assistant (CDA), in the Programme Delivery Department, Academic Programming and Delivery Division (APAD) of The University of the West Indies, Open Campus.
+Job SummaryApplications are invited for the full time position of Course Delivery Assistant (CDA), in the Programme Delivery Department, Academic Programming and Delivery Division (APAD) of The University of the West Indies, Open Campus.

 The Academic Programming and Delivery (APAD) Division of The UWI Open Campus is responsible for the planning, development and delivery of Open Campus academic programming.
 The Programme Delivery Department (PDD), is responsible for the delivery of programmes.
 The focus of the PDD is to ensure that all programmes are delivered to a high standard and that they continually meet the needs of our most important client group - our students.